mnaeimaei/predictive-maintenance-ai/README.md

 ## Results

-Evaluated on a held-out test set of 20 equipment units (not seen during training):
+Evaluated on a held-out test set of 20 equipment units not seen during training:

 | Metric | LSTM | Transformer |
 | --- | --- | --- |